Is a Musk/Cook feud holding back better Tesla/iPhone integration? | ZDNet

 Tesla considers itself a powerhouse of engineering, but as Tesla owners know full well, its cars are strange in that they don't offer integration with Apple CarPlay (or Android Auto).

-So why does a company that has aspirations to unleash fully self-driving cars on the world not managed to do what most other car manufacturer has been able to do, and offer CarPlay and Android Auto?
+So why does a company that has aspirations to unleash fully self-driving cars on the world not manage to do what most other car manufacturers have been able to do and offer CarPlay and Android Auto?

 It's a question pondered in last week's Power On newsletter by Bloomberg's Mark Gurman.